If you read yesterday’s tip on how to avoid the chaos at Maui ‘s airport, then you already know to download this all-important app.

-One resource that even frequent travelers don’t realize is available right at their fingertips is the Transportation Security Administration (TSA).
-They have a handy free app for both Android and iOS that allows travelers to:
+The MyTSA app is one resource that even frequent travelers don’t realize is available right at their fingertips.
+The Transportation Security Administration (TSA) has had this handy free app for both Android and iOS for a few years and it allows travelers to:

 -Check the delay information and current weather conditions at your favorite airports nationwide.